philips-software/terraform-provider-hsdp/docs/resources/container_host.md

 * `permissions` - (Optional, string) The file permissions.
 Default permissions are "0644"
 * `owner` - (Optional, string) The file owner.
 Default owner the SSH user
 * `group` - (Optional, string) The file group.
 Default group is the SSH user's group
+* `commands` - (Optional, list(string)) List of commands to execute after creation of container host

+-> We recommend using a [hsdp_container_host_exec](https://registry.terraform.io/providers/philips-software/hsdp/latest/docs/resources/container_host_exec) resource to provision files and commands on your instance.
+This decouples software bootstrapping from the instance provisioning, which can take between 5-15 minutes on its own.

 ## Attributes Reference